MercuryTechnologies/ghciwatch/docs/cli.md

 <dt><a id="FILE", href="#FILE"><code> &lt;FILE&gt;</code></a></dt><dd>

-A Haskell source file to load into a `ghci` REPL.
+A Haskell source file to load into a GHCi REPL.

 Shortcut for `--command 'ghci PATH'`.
 Conflicts with `--command`.